 If Stephanie had to summarize her personal coaching philosophy, she would say "I always do my best to put the human being first, and the athlete second.
 The rest is up to them.
 I will always do my best to help each and every swimmer meet their personal goals by providing them with the tools necessary to get there.
 Their success ultimately comes from inside them and what they decide to do in the pool.
 It is my job to guide them."

-Outside Coaching, Stephanie is with Academic Interventions in the Boise School District BASE program.
+Outside Coaching, Stephanie works at Boise State as a counselor in the Business School.
 She also serves as Diversity and Inclusion Chair and Age Group Zones Chair for Snake River Swimming.

 Head Coach & Owner - Debra Hill

-Lead Coach for Platinum & Gold - Stephanie O'Malley
+Manager & Lead Coach for Platinum - Stephanie O'Malley

-Lead Coach for Purple & Barracudas - Jade Samples
+Lead Coach for Purple & Barracudas - Jake Turrittin